 Take the completed form to the Clerk's office at the court where the charge was filed.

-When you apply to seal a conviction, you will be charged a filing fee.
+There is no fee to seal a dismissal or a not guilty or no bill charge.
+If you apply to seal a conviction, there is a filing fee.
+The filing fee cannot be more than $50, no matter how many cases you want to seal.
 If you cannot afford to pay the filing fee, you can use the "Poverty Affidavit" form to request to file without paying the fee upfront.
-There is never a fee to seal a record of not guilty, dismissed or "no bill" charges.

 Attend the hearing

-After you file your application, the court will schedule a hearing date.
+After you file your application, the court schedules a hearing date that is 45-90 days after the filing date.
+The prosecutor may file a written objection.
+Your case is still considered even if the prosecutor objects.
 You must go to your sealing hearing.

 The judge has to decide whether you have been rehabilitated before sealing your record.
 If the prosecutor objects, the judge will also consider whether it is in the public interest for your record to be sealed.
 So, be prepared for the judge to ask you what you have been doing since you were charged or convicted and why you want your record sealed.

 Show the judge that you have made changes in your life since your conviction.
 Give as many specific examples as you can.
-For instance, if you were convicted of a drug-related crime, you can mention if you have received any substance abuse treatment since your conviction or if you are involved with a substance abuse support group.
+For instance, if you were convicted of a drug-related crime, you should mention any substance abuse treatment you completed.
+You may describe going to therapy, removing yourself from negative relationships or taking other steps.